mgkahn/n3c-spark-exporter/README.md

     - n3c_spark_extractor --config config.yaml
 7. Zip the CSVs and sftp as https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/Instructions-for-Sites:-OMOP-Data-Model

-NOTES -
+NOTES:

-    -  NOTE: If executing on Windows host, use Windows path syntax (e.g., C:\output_dir).
+  - On Windows hosts, use Windows path syntax (e.g., C:\\\\\\output_dir) for output_dir config.
 Do not use Linux syntax (/c/output_dir).
   - The timeout_in_min is set to 60 mins, the pyspark batch generally takes 15-20 minutes to complete.
 In future if it takes more than 60 minutes, config timeout_in_min can be set to a higher value.
   - If you happen to kill the n3c_spark_extractor process and if the spark job was already triggered, wait until it finishes before you run n3c_spark_extractor again
 DO NOT CHANGE configuration values in batch_config.yml
+  - CSV downloads attempt three retries before moving to next file.
+Any Exception during a download triggers a retry.
+A list of all successful downloads are always logged.
+A list of all failed downloads are logged only if one or more failures occurred.

-Version history -
+Version history:

   - 1.0.0 - Initial version
   - 1.0.1 - Fix for passing bigquery-jar file location in yaml file
   - 1.0.2 - Added a configuration delete_merged_csvs_from_bucket to disable deletion merged CSV files from GCP bucket
   - 1.0.3 - Removed timestamps in MANIFEST.csv and updated config_example.yaml
   - 1.0.4 - Changed column names in MANIFEST.csv to be usppercase